-This Council applies the creditworthiness service provided by Link Asset Services (previously known as Capita Asset Services).
+This Council applies the creditworthiness service provided by Link Asset Services.
 This service employs a sophisticated modelling approach using credit ratings from the three main credit rating agencies - Fitch, Moody's and Standard and Poor's.
 The credit ratings of counterparties are supplemented with the following overlays: